 About the NRHAFounded in 1966, the National Reining Horse Association (NRHA) is an organization dedicated to the promotion of the reining horse.
 It serves as the standard setting body for the sport of Reining worldwide.
-Check out our Historic Milestones and the Year in Review.
+Check out our Historic Milestones.

 NRHA MISSION STATEMENT: